zaxor0/zwerchhau/README.md

 If their default posture is to disengage, they gain a +1 to win a grapple challenge but do not enter the grapple.

 ### Combat Actions
-Players Decide which type of attack based on the following.
+Players decide which type of attack based on the following:

 - Thrusts: Piercing actions
   - Additional damage (+1) for 1h spears
   - Additional damage (+2) for 2h spears